vishaltech7781/68-ling-project/README.md

 # 👨‍💻 Developer

-Developed as a Final Year Major Project for academic and social impact purposes.
+Developed it for the interview purpose project showcase my skills

 ---